Percutaneous Liver Biopsy

 WHAT YOU SHOULD KNOW:

 Percutaneous liver biopsy is a procedure to remove a small tissue sample from your liver.
-A caregiver will insert a needle through your skin in the upper right part of your abdomen.
+A healthcare provider will insert a needle through your skin in the upper right part of your abdomen.
 Samples will be sent to a lab for be tested to find the cause of or to help monitor your liver condition.

 AFTER YOU LEAVE: